DooDoo.Love

 Play 2048 →

-Match pairs of tiles before the timer runs out.
-More engaging than basic matching games, but still low-stakes enough to play during a break without breaking focus for the rest of a study session.
+Mahjong-style tile clearing crossed with match-3 recognition.
+More engaging than basic matching games, but still low-stakes enough to play during a break without derailing the rest of a study session.

 5. Draw Save Puzzles